-- (a) A building or sole-occupancy unit with a floor area of more than 500 m2 must have the facility to record the consumption of gas and electricity. - (b) A building with a floor area of more than 2,500 m2 must have the facility to record individually the energy consumption of- - (i) air-conditioning plant including, where appropriate, heating plant, cooling plant and air handling fans; and - (ii) artificial lighting; and - (iii) appliance power; and - (iv) central hot water supply; and - internal transport devices including lifts, escalators and travelators where there is more than one serving the building; and

-- (vi) other ancillary plant. - (c) The provisions of (b) do not apply to a Class 2 building with a floor area of more than $2,500 \text{ m}^2$ where the total area of the common areas is less than 500 m^2 .
+- (a) A building or sole-occupancy unit with a floor area of more than 500 m2 must have an energy meter configured to record the time-of-use consumption of gas and electricity. - (b) A building with a floor area of more than 2 500 m2 must have energy meters configured to enable individual time-of-use energy consumption data recording, in accordance with (c), of the energy consumption of- - (i) air-conditioning plant including, where appropriate, heating plant, cooling plant and air handling fans; and - (ii) artificial lighting; and - (iii) appliance power; and - (iv) central hot water supply; and - (v) internal transport devices including lifts, escalators and moving walkways where there is more than one serving the building; and - (vi) other ancillary plant. - (c) Energy meters required by (b) must be interlinked by a communication system that collates the time-of-use energy consumption data to a single interface monitoring system where it can be stored, analysed and reviewed. - (d) The provisions of (b) do not apply to a Class 2 building with a floor area of more than 2 500 m2 where the total area of the common areas is less than 500 m2.

-Specification J1.2 MATERIAL PROPERTIES
+Specification J1.2 Material properties